pywbem/pywbem/docs/concepts.rst

 WBEM indications and subscriptions
 ----------------------------------

-TODO: write this Section on indications and subscriptions
+ISSUE #2669: write this Section on indications and subscriptions

 .. _`WBEM Management Profiles`:

 WBEM Management Profiles
 ------------------------

-TODO: Create this section describing profiles, why there exist and very generally how to use them
+ISSUE #2669: Create this section describing profiles, why there exist and very generally how to use them